Quantitative sports models, open to everyone

 Flag the value

-We fetch live prices from Fanatics and DraftKings and compare them against our fair odds.
-When the book is worse than fair by more than 3%, we flag it as a value play and size it automatically based on edge.
+We fetch live prices from Fanatics, DraftKings, and Kalshi, then pick the best price on each side and compare it against our fair odds.
+When the best book is worse than fair by more than 3%, we flag it as a value play and size it automatically based on edge.

 What you see